 If you’re going to visit a museum about the postal system, Charleston’s Postal Museum is the one.
-It may come as a surprise, but the museum is one of the most interesting places in Charleston to visit.
+It may come as a surprise, but the museum is one of the most exciting places in Charleston to visit.
 Firstly, it features an array of postal artifacts from different parts of North and South Carolina and a wide range of postal-related exhibits.

 Are there more great museums in Charleston?

 Yes.
 For instance, Fort Sumter is a great day out.
 The Karpeles Manuscript Museum (aka Karpeles Manuscript Library Museum) is home to one of the world’s largest private collections of documents and manuscripts.
 The Joseph Manigault House is also a great option, as it is one of the most exquisite antebellum structures the city is known for.
-Lastly, the Halsey Institute of Contemporary Art is a great place to soak in some amazing culture.
+Lastly, the Halsey Institute of Contemporary Art is a great place to soak in some unique culture.

 What are the best times to visit Charleston?